-- v.
+- iv.
+Evaluate and implement available and reasonable source control BMPs to reduce or eliminate the discharge. - v.
 Evaluate compliance of the discharge with the state water quality standards. - vi.
 Identify appropriate BMPs for each discharge to control pollutants and or flow volumes. - 2.
 Conditionally authorized non-stormwater discharges include: - a.
-Discharges from fire fighting activities. - b.
+Discharges from emergency firefighting activities. - b.
 Fire protection system flushing, testing, and maintenance. - c.
 Discharges of potable water including water line flushing, provided that water line flushing must be de-chlorinated prior to discharge. - d.
 Uncontaminated air conditioning or compressor condensate. - e.
 Landscape watering and irrigation drainage. - f.
-Uncontaminated ground water or spring water. - g.
+Uncontaminated groundwater or spring water. - g.
 Discharges associated with dewatering of foundations, footing drains, or utility vaults where flows are not contaminated with process materials such as solvents. - h.
 Incidental windblown mist from cooling towers that collects on rooftops or areas adjacent to the cooling tower.
 This does not include intentional discharges from cooling towers such as piped cooling tower blow down or drains.